 - 1 large onion (200g), peeled and finely diced

 - 6 garlic cloves, peeled and lightly crushed with the flat side of a heavy knife

 - a couple of sprigs of fresh thyme

 - a couple of sprigs of fresh rosemary

 - pinch of saffron (optional), crumbled with your fingers or ground with a pestle and mortar

 - 2 small aubergines (400g), quartered then chopped into bite size pieces + 1 tablespoon salt

 - 1 large green bell pepper (200g), chopped into 1 cm pieces

 - 1 large courgette (300g), chopped into 2cm pieces

 - Once the tomatoes are cool enough to handle, peel off the skin and discard.
-De-seed the tomatoes by chopping into quarters and cutting loose the seeds where they are attached at the top.
-Then hold the tomatoes over a waste bowl and scoop out the seeds and white central bits with your thumb.
+De-seed the tomatoes by chopping in half around the equator.
+Then hold the tomatoes over a waste bowl and gently squeeze out the seeds, using your thumb to gouge out any stubborn seeds.
 Roughly chop the flesh.